 Fair-skinned, freckles sprinkled over the bridge of her nose and cheekbones, she was attractive in a simple way.
 The lavender-colored sundress slipped over her small curves brought out the bright green of her eyes.
 The thin straps showed off the sprinkle of freckles on the tops of her shoulders.

 She clutched a notebook in her arms, nerves on edge.
 This was it.
 This time, no matter what, she would tell him the truth.
 They had been dating since her freshman year when he was a sophomore.
 He had approached her, asking her to homecoming.

 Since then, after an amazing night, they had been inseparable.
 Every moment spent together had her heart pounding a mile a minute.
 It didn’t hurt that his southern accent was sweet as honey.
 Weekends together, nights spent under the stars, bit by bit their fairytale had unfolded.

 Sighing, she shook her head.
-Getting ahead of herself must be her favorite past time.
+Getting ahead of herself must be her favorite pastime.
 At the moment she just needed to focus on telling him the truth.
 She just needed to keep her courage close, especially because they had never brought the word “love” up in a conversation.
-Feeling it and saying it were two very different things.
+Feeling it and saying it was two very different things.
 Nervous jitters had her palms feeling wet, but her heart was big and warm and ready for the future.
-She was sure he would say it back, because she knew they were good together.
+She was sure he would say it back because she knew they were good together.
 Otherwise, why would they have stayed in this relationship for three years now?

 Being more of a wallflower herself she almost felt inadequate beside him.
 A million times over he had told her that she was no such thing.
 His confidence boosted her own.
 She had never gone to the parties he was invited to, or stayed too late at his house, or even worn makeup.